avshiliaev/minimal-pypi-implementation/README.md

 `twine upload dist/*`.

+# Installing a package

+If the `pip.conf` file is configured properly, you will be able to install any package with a usuall `pip install <package-name>` command.
+The Pip in this case will first hit our Group-Repo on Nexus3, then index our Internal-Repo for the package.
+If there is none, the traffic will be redirected to the [pypi.org](https://pypi.org) through our proxy.

-Please refer to the readme in our [Nexus3](https://gitlab.statmath.de/) repository on how to configure pip on your/host machine.
+Please refer to the readme in our [Nexus3](https://gitlab.statmath.de/) repository on how to configure `pip` on your/host machine.